The Radical Love of Burning Coals (Romans 12:20-21)

 The second possible reading is to understand the “burning coals” as bringing shame on our enemy that leads to their repentance.
 This reading fits better with the context of love.
 The point is that our radical love becomes burning coals of shame on our enemy that leads to their salvation (Old Testament in the New, p.
 681).

 I think Paul has both views in mind, as Beale and Carson suggest.
 In either case, the issue looks the same for us: we love.
 Love our enemy, which heaps coals of shame on their head, leading to either condemnation or salvation as God wills, as it is every time a witness to the gospel is uttered

 God will inflict vengeance where vengeance is due.
 Paul has said that (verse 19).
 God will also use our love to lead others to repentance.
 What we shouldn’t do is take his work into our own hands.
 Our call stands: overcome evil with good.

 That’s what God did.
 We were his enemy.
 We rebelled against his glory and exchanged his truth for the lies of idolatry.
 We were evil.
 Evil.
 But what did he do?
+He loved.

 “God shows his love for us in that while we were still sinners Christ died for us,” Paul tells us in Romans 5:8.
 The most radical love we could ever show to our enemies is but a shimmer of the radical love that God showed us in Jesus.